ministryofjustice/moj-frontend/docs/components/interruption-card.md

 Do not add form elements (such as radio buttons).
 A red error message would appear on the blue background, which is not accessible.

-There’s not enough research to determine whether images should be included in interruption cards.
+There’s not enough research on the use of images in interruption cards.
 The [GOV.UK Design System guidance on images](https://design-system.service.gov.uk/styles/images/) may help with this.

 ### Colours